 The Andros Route

-Tip – Especially during hot summer season, choose among hinterland routes, that end up in deserted beaches!!
-Carry with you cotton bags and collect oregano and mint for a whole year.
+Mega Tip – Especially during hot summer season, choose among hinterland routes, that end up in deserted beaches!!
+Carry with you cotton bags and collect oregano and thyme.

 Andros Routes No 1&17